- Would you like to invest in the Dow Jones – also known as the Dow Jones Industrial Average – a stock market index of 30 leading US companies?

 - WBI Power Factor High Dividend ETF (NYSEArca: WBIY)

 - Materials Select Sector SPDR Fund (NYSEArca: XLB)

 An index fund is a type of ETF which tracks a particular market index very closely.
-Since the top 30 companies included in the Dow Jones index will occasionally change, as companies with a declining market capitalisation drop out of the top 30 to make way for those with an increasing market capitalisation, the composition of the funds’ investment will also change.
+Since the top 30 companies included in the Dow Jones index will occasionally change, as companies with a declining market capitalization drop out of the top 30 to make way for those with an increasing market capitalization, the composition of the funds’ investment will also change.

 ETFs which track the Dow Jones include:

 - SPDR Dow Jones Industrial Average ETF Trust (NYSEArca: DIA)